Friday, January 25, 2019

 Roma’s real family members and the actors who played them. www.festivalinla.com

-“Roma’s” Casting Directors searched vigorously to find people who physically and emotionally resembled the original family.
+Roma’s casting directors searched diligently to find people who physically and emotionally resembled the original family.

-They went as far as Tlaxiaco in the southern state of Oaxaca to discover the lead actress Yalitza Aparicio, a simple kindergarten teacher at the time.
+They traveled all the way to Tlaxiaco in the southern state of Oaxaca to find the lead actress, Yalitza Aparicio, who was a simple kindergarten teacher at the time.

 Yalitza Aparicio, Kindergarten Teacher.
 Festival in LA.

 Yalitza said, “It was a real-life experience to work with Alfonso Cuarón.”
-And she was fortunate to meet Cuarón’s honest nanny, Libo.
+She was also lucky to meet Cuarón’s honest nanny, Libo.

 “Libo is a woman with a big heart,” Yalitza said.
-“I wished to honor her life with my performance, for Libo gave her work and heart to the Cuarón Family.”
+“I wanted to honor her life with my performance, for Libo gave her work and heart to the Cuarón family.”

-In the most awarded film of the year, the audience cares for every character without sugar-coating their emotions.
+In the most awarded film of the year, the audience cares about every character without sugar-coating their emotions.

-The film has elements of magic realism.
-The famous Professor Zovek (an actor named Latin Lover) standing on one leg brings moments of humor.
+The film features elements of magic realism.
+The famous Professor Zovek, an actor called Latin Lover, standing on one leg, provides moments of humor.

 Latin Lover as Professor Zovek in Roma ©2019 Netflix